sandeepmalik/hazelcast-jet/README.md

 ## Hazelcast Jet

 [Hazelcast Jet](http://jet.hazelcast.org) is a distributed computing platform built for high-performance stream processing and fast batch processing.
-It embeds Hazelcast In Memory Data Grid (IMDG) to provide a lightweight package of a processor and a scalable in-memory storage.
+It embeds Hazelcast In Memory Data Grid (IMDG) to provide a lightweight package of a supplier and a scalable in-memory storage.

 Visit [jet.hazelcast.org](http://jet.hazelcast.org) to learn more about the architecture and use-cases.